-CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page $41 ext{ of } 70$
+CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page $42 ext{ of } 70$

-- n.
-Food manufacturers should ensure that the conveyance or container they use is suitable for transporting food.
-Following are some important recommendations in this regard: - i.
-Inspect the conveyance or container before and during loading to ensure that it is not contaminated and that it is suitable for transporting food. - ii.
+- ii.
 Establish a program to check that carriers have been effectively cleaned, for example, by drawing up a written guide on cleaning and sanitation procedures for bulk transport vehicles. - iii.
 When vehicles are used for different purposes, it is important to have procedures in place to restrict the type of cargo they are allowed to carry.
 Keep records on vehicle cleaning and on the materials previously transported.
 All vehicles should be inspected before food is loaded. - iv.
 Carriers should be loaded, arranged and unloaded in a manner that protects the cargo and does not damage or contaminate the food being transported. - v.
 Bulk tanks for the transport of food should be designed and built to permit complete drainage and prevent contamination. - vi.
 Where appropriate, transportation vehicles should be constructed of materials that are suitable for food contact. - o.
 Design a general training program to raise the awareness of food transporters of the hazards associated with food transportation and distribution (including storage). - p.
 Define the requirements or specifications for handling and distributing ingredients or food; communicate this information to the carriers and distributors. - q.
 Require companies that transport and store food to adopt the necessary hygienic actions to protect food, and to maintain and keep records that demonstrate that these requirements have been met. - r.
 Transport ingredients or products that require refrigeration without breaking the cold chain.
 To this end, it is important to carefully monitor transportation and to record the temperatures when loading, during transportation, and when unloading.
 Frozen products and raw materials should not be allowed to thaw during transport. - s.
 Food should be transported under conditions that prevent contamination by microbiological, physical, or chemical hazards.